amitlevy/evolutionaryGPT/README.md

 ```

-I've verified it is consistently solved by EvolGPT with T=3 and N=5 (the hyperparameters used in the paper).
+It is consistently solved by EvolGPT with T=3 and N=5 (the hyperparameters used in the paper).
 More difficult tasks should use higher T, N, for instance, Eureka used T=5 and N=16.

 ## Running the demo: